Dakshpatel1819/onlinelibrary/README.md

 - Built with **Next.js** and **Gutendex API**.
 - Special thanks to **Grok** (created by xAI) for help with debugging and GitHub setup.

-> Happy reading and coding! 📚
->

----